tatumduthu/tatumduthu/README.md

 Hi 👋 My name is Tatum Duthu
 ============================
+## IT student at UNA

 <img src="https://animalwellnessmagazine.com/wp-content/uploads/Dog-on-beach-with-sunglasses_ThinkstockPhotos-518565035.jpg" alt="Profile pic" width="300" />

 * 🏫   I'm a student at the University of North Alabama who is majoring in IT with a concentration in cybersecurity.
-* 🌍  I'm based in Alabama
+* 🌍  I'm based in North Alabama
 * ✉️  You can contact me at [tatumrduthu@gmail.com](mailto:tatumrduthu@gmail.com)
+* 🚀  Here is a <a href="https://tatumduthu.github.io/animated-disco-charlie/">project</a> I made for my web development course that displays a dashbaord of earlier web projects I completed in the course. <a href="https://github.com/tatumduthu/animated-disco-charlie" target="code">code here</a>

 ### Skills